yucthonni/ns-3-dev/README.md

   - **Usage**: Set this parameter when you want to override the trace file duration

 ### Traffic Configuration
+The traffic is downlink with the following properties:
 * **`lambda`**: Number of UDP packets per second.
 Default is `1`.

 * **`packetSize`**: UDP packet size in bytes.
 Default is `1500`.